-There will be five courses (3 credits each), one in each semester starting from the 3rd semester which will be from another engineering discipline or emerging areas of specialisation.
-In 8th semester students will complete 12-week courses (3 credit) from SWAYAM (The list of courses will be floated by the institute).
-For Double Minor degree all courses and papers will be from another Engg./ Tech Discipline/Emerging areas specialisation.
-(Admission eligibility min CGPA=7.5 after First year)
+There will be four courses (4 credits each), one in each semester starting from the 3rd semester which will be from emerging areas of specialisation.
+In 7th or 8th semester students will complete 2 credits seminar/project.
+Admission eligibility min CGPA=7.5 after First year